MCP Toolbox for Databases

 > [!NOTE]

-> This product was originally named “Gen AI Toolbox for Databases” as
+> This solution was originally named “Gen AI Toolbox for Databases” as

 > its initial development predated MCP, but was renamed to align with recently